ElandaSunshine/Jaut/README.md

 ![Jaut Banner](https://i.imgur.com/jre9B3S.png)

+# WARNING
+This is still in heavy development, use this at your own risk.
+Many things are still not working as expected, and some of the code formatting is still off.
+Namely the gui module will not work in its current state.

 # JAUT: JUCE Augmented Utility Toolbox
 JUCE, a wonderful framework, a vast collection of amazing tools.
 It's main focus has always been on audio, but lately evolved into much more than just for sound engineers; everyone can do almost everything with it and it constantly grows bigger and bigger.